EDUCATIONAL, INTERACTIVE AND IMMERSIVE EXHIBITS ENGAGING VISITORS OF ALL AGES

 THE DAIRY BARN

-With a re-creation of a barn facade, a central icon for this section of exhibits, this step-in environment explores the many facets of dairy farming .
+This re-creation of a barn facade, a central icon for this section of exhibits, is a step-in environment that explores the many facets of dairy farming .
 Overhead, a frieze pays tribute to the dairy farmers of the region.
 Inside the barn, explore Cow Wow facts of dairy and learn about the complex digestive system of a cow.
-An enveloping video projected onto the back wall allows visitors to watch the process of feeding, milking, grazing, birthing and raising calves, even the process of making cheese and other dairy products.
+An enveloping video projected onto the back wall allows visitors to watch the process of feeding, milking, grazing, birthing and raising calves.
 Outside the barn, in the windows on either side, explore the rotating displays about new technologies in dairy ranging from robotic milking, dietary innovations and waste management.

 ALL ABOUT SEED POTATOES

-Stacks of crates with a conveyor between the columns double as discovery drawers where visitors learn about the seed potato plant—how it reproduces and grows.
-A large wall-mounted memory game links important facts about seed potatoes: varieties, greenhouse propagation, yields per acre and nutritional value.
-Inside the step-in alcove Infinity Mini-Theater you can select a topic to explore: starters in the greenhouse, planting, growing, irrigation, harvesting, quality control, sorting and packaging and transporting to potato growers around the country and the world.
+Stacks of crates with a conveyor between the columns double as discovery panels where visitors learn about the seed potato plant—how it reproduces and grows.
+A panel showcases important facts about seed potatoes: varieties, greenhouse propagation, yields per acre and nutritional value.
+Inside the step-in alcove Infinity Mini-Theater you see a kaleidoscope of starters in the greenhouse, planting, growing, irrigation, harvesting, sorting and packaging and transporting to potato growers around the country and the world.